- Server Settings

 - Misc settings: Settings controlling debug options, please ensure that debug is always disabled on a production system.

 - Diagnostics: The diagnostics tool checks if all directories that MISP uses to store data are writeable by the apache user.
-Also, the tool checks whether the STIX libraries and GPG are working as intended.
+Also, the tool checks whether the STIX libraries and GnuPG are working as intended.

 - Workers: Shows the background workers (if enabled) and shows a warning if they are not running.
 Admins can also restart the workers here.